piotr-yuxuan/walter-ci/README.md

 [![GitHub license](https://img.shields.io/github/license/piotr-yuxuan/walter-ci)](https://github.com/piotr-yuxuan/walter-ci/blob/main/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/piotr-yuxuan/walter-ci)](https://github.com/piotr-yuxuan/walter-ci/issues)

+##### Problem

-**Problem:** It's extremely tedious to maintain workflows on more than two repositories.
+It's extremely tedious to maintain workflows on more than two repositories.
 What if you want to make a change?
 What if you have had a different idea to improve CI on some later project?
 I think that losing all my time propagating changes by replication and copy/paste is an hindrance.
 That's the job of a machine, so let a machine do it.

+##### Goal

-**Goal:** The goal of Walter is to automate and standardise code grooming as much as possible so that an individual contributor can scale to more than two projects on GitHub.
+The goal of Walter is to automate and standardise code grooming as much as possible so that an individual contributor can scale to more than two projects on GitHub.

+##### Solution

-**Solution:** Walter is an open-source Clojure-oriented CICD system.
+Walter is an open-source Clojure-oriented CICD system.
 It intends to remove YAML boilerplate as much as possible while not impeding user freedom.
 It contains:

 - A GitHub action `"piotr-yuxuan/walter-ci@main"` that brings useful commands like `clojure` CLI, `leiningen`, Babashka, some Leiningen